gao-hongnan/omniverse/omniverse/linear_algebra/02_vectors/01-vector-definition.md

   name: python3
 ---

-# Vector and Its Operations
+# Vector and Its Definition

 ```{contents}
 :local: